canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 Neither Sumi nor anyone else in the village had any idea what to make of these powers, but they recognised them as a curse.
 They pooled resources to send Sumi out to find out what had cursed her.

 ### Ideal
-To live a bold, ingenious, romantic life, embodying wisdom, care, and devotion.
+To live a bold, ingenious, romantic life like Grim, but also embody wisdom, care, and devotion like Seritha.

 ### Bond
 TBD